boydx/geosalad/PITCHME.md

 A map is
 - an artistic rendering of Earth.
 - a measurement of our environment.
-- a tool for remembering the familiar and navigating the unknown.
+- a tool for remembering the past and navigating the unknown.

 ---?image=https://live.staticflickr.com/930/42790171395_39f8afe83e_o.jpg&opacity=30